 Surefire is well known as the maker of some of the world’s best flashlights, but recently they have let some of their lighting magic seep into the world of smartphones.
 With Surefire’s new “FirePak Smartphone Video Illuminator + Charger” lighting system, two troublesome areas of cell phone photography and video capture are solved with one powerful device.
 By blasting up to 1500 lumens of light onto a subject, the very fast or the very dark are now fair game for the camera.
 1500 lumens is about the same as a focused 100 watt light bulb!

-Leveraging the sophisticated camera and image processing power of a student’s smartphone can open even more windows into the the high speed, very small and of course, nighttime and dark areas.
-In fact until you use such a light that is both powerful in output and features, it’s hard to appreciate all the limitations of even the most modern smartphone cameras.
+Leveraging the sophisticated camera and image processing power of a student’s smartphone can open even more windows into the the high speed, very small, and of course, nighttime and dark worlds you might want to capture.
+In fact, until you use such a light that is both powerful in output and features, it’s hard to appreciate all the limitations of even the most modern smartphone cameras.

 What’s unusual about the pair of LED lights is they have asymmetrical 10mm reflectors with one offset in one direction and the other offset 180 degrees.
 This combination of lights produces full-frame illumination specifically designed for a smartphone’s 16:9 HD aspect ratio.
 In other words, the FirePak lights up a rough rectangle that is proportioned to what the cell phone camera sees.
 No wasted light, no dark spots or vignetting.

 Proper exposure is a combination of three things: shutter speed, lens aperture, and light sensitivity.
 In the case of slo-mo, the shutter time is very short and the light sensitivity of the camera chip is fixed and depends on the quality of the smartphone.
 So too is the aperture of the camera’s lens.
-So the solution is to pour more light on the subject and that gives the camera more to work with in terms of focus, exposure, and a better chance to clearly freeze each frame.
+The solution is to pour more light on the subject to give the camera more to work with in terms of focus and exposure, and make it easier to clearly freeze each frame.

 The Surefire FirePak has a six position switch, off—on (but no-light)—low—med low—med high—high.
-When on but no-light, the light output can be controlled by the App up to 10 meters away (which has its own set of advantages).
-In the video below, the FirePak is cycled from off through high and back to off.
-It was not mounted on a smartphone so that is why the light was moving relative to the camera’s view.
+When “on but no-light” is selected, the light output can be controlled by a companion App from up to 10 meters away (which has its own set of advantages).
+In the video below, the FirePak is cycled from “off” through “high” and back to “off.”
+It was not mounted on a smartphone, which is why the light was moving relative to the camera’s view.

 The runtime for the FirePak on high output is about five hours with a slowly diminishing brightness.
 You might get about one and a half complete iPhone recharges if the FirePak’s battery is used only for that purpose.
 And running on the lowest light output of 100 lumens, the FirePak should give about 10 hours of useful light off a full starting charge.
 Obviously there are many combinations of the above, but you can always head off to school with a full charge if you plug the FirePak into a wall outlet or computer overnight.
-And you can even charge the Firepak with a traditional external recharging cell phone battery such as any of those so popular today, but the FirePak has a healthy appetite given its own large battery so don’t expect to pull a full charge out of a similar sized backup battery.
+And you can even charge the Firepak with a traditional external recharging cell phone battery.
+However, FirePak has a healthy appetite, which is why it has its own large battery, so don’t expect to pull a full charge out of a similar sized backup battery.

-Although taking pictures and video at night or in a dark environment might seem the obvious use for the FirePak, the lighting of subjects that will be videoed in slow motion is truly a win for the FirePak.
-For a camera to capture video that plays back in slo-mo, it must capture two, three, four or more frames in the time it normally captures one.
-So half-speed slo-mo is about 60 frames per second or twice the normal 30 FPS.
-Quarter speed playback meaning one second of real time is shown over four second would take 120 FPS.
-And the iPhone’s slo-mo is 240 frames per second or eight times normal.
-And some other Apps claim up to 1000 frames per second.
-So with all that speed comes the need for lots of light.
+Although taking pictures and video at night or in a dark environment might seem the obvious use for the FirePak, the lighting of subjects that will be recorded in slow motion is truly a win for the FirePak.
+For a camera to capture video that plays back in slo-mo, it must capture two, three, four, or more frames in the time it normally takes to capture one.
+So, half-speed slo-mo is about 60 frames per second or twice the normal 30 FPS.
+Quarter speed playback, meaning one second of real time is shown over four seconds, would take 120 FPS.
+And the iPhone’s slo-mo is 240 frames per second, or eight times normal.
+And some other Apps claim up to 1,000 frames per second.
+With all that speed comes the need for lots of light.

 The Surefire FirePak produces a bright stream of light that can easily reach out 20 meters or more when needed, or shine a spotlight on a local scene making closer subject stand out from the background.
 The low setting of the variable output FirePak is still fairly bright so for closeup photography and video so it may be necessary to hold the FirePak further away from the scene, even if just centimeters.
 Light output is affected by the inverse square law meaning that the light’s intensity is inversely proportional to the square of the distance from the source.
 So even a little increase in subject-light distance has a noticeable effect.